Artist and Custom Artist guitars

 The price of these tributes was definitely high, but the earnings of Fender, in proportion, were not so important, if you consider the charges related to the extra-planning and the travels to meet the owners of the original guitars, the hours spent to analyze the instruments and to document all the phases, and, sometimes, even the time necessary to refine the production techniques.
 According to Mike Eldred, the artist or his family earned more than Fender on the sales of a Tribute.

-- Yngwie Malmsteen Stratocaster, Play Loud and double neck
+- Yngwie Malmsteen Stratocaster, Play Loud and the Made in Japan

 - Alex Gregory